The Best Brownie Mix for Every Kind of Brownie-Lover

-Tip: Ghirardelli Chocolate's Chocolate Supreme tastes identical to the Double Chocolate mix our readers love, but it doesn't contain chocolate chips in the batter.
+Tip: Ghirardelli’s Chocolate Supreme tastes identical to the Double Chocolate mix our readers love, but it doesn’t contain chocolate chips in the batter.

-Buy It: Ghirardelli Chocolate Double Chocolate Brownie Mix, $5.50
+Buy It: Ghirardelli Chocolate Double Chocolate Brownie Mix, $3.50 at Jet

 When I pressed my BFF for her favorite brownie mix, she declared, “The brand doesn’t matter — just pick the one with the fudge sauce!”
 Surprisingly, Betty Crocker’s Fudge Brownie Mix didn’t include any extra sauce and baked up more fudge-like than the other two brands that included chocolate supplements.
 This mix is exactly what you expect boxed brownies to taste like.